Eugene Trails Plan

 After a hiatus due to work load and limited staffing resources, the Eugene Trails Plan project kicked back into gear with a consultant being hired to assist, Jeff Krueger of JK Environments; a random sample survey was conducted by Oregon State University; and a draft plan map was prepared based on input from the first survey, local trail organizations and city staff.
-The map, it's associated project list, draft guidelines, and results from the first and second survey were shared at the second public meeting on Thursday, February 26th, 6-8PM.
+The map, its associated project list, draft guidelines, and results from the first and second survey were shared at the second public meeting on February 26th, 2015.

 First Web Survey